SummaryRead the full fact sheet

 The chemical in cannabis that makes users feel ‘high’ is called THC (delta-9 tetrahydrocannabinol).
 THC is a psychoactive substance, which means that it travels in a person’s bloodstream to the brain.
 It disrupts their brain’s normal functioning and causes certain intoxicating effects.

-Cannabis use can cause drug-induced psychosis, trigger the first episode of a psychotic illness or make a pre-existing psychotic illness worse.
+Cannabis use can cause drug-induced psychosis, trigger the first episode of a or make a pre-existing psychotic illness worse.
 People who have, or may be at risk of developing, a psychotic illness should not use cannabis.

 Types of cannabis